jdnc/tech-talks-and-readings/books/effective-java.md

 * Comparable is a parametrized interface
 * implement int compareTo(MyClass c){...}
 * Will make it easier to take advantage of collections like TreeSet and other sorting capabilities.

+# Ch 3

+# Item 13, 14 : About accessibility
+* private members can only be accessed by a class (not its sub classes)
+* no access specification implies package private
+* inherited classes cannot override a method in the parent class but have it at a stricter access level
+* all overrides of interface methods are always public